What does the Dutch society think?

 The research is carried out by researchers from Delft University of Technology in collaboration with researchers from other universities and researchers from RIVM.
 Policy staff from the Ministry of Health, Welfare and Sport and the Ministry of Finance also participated.

 Within the research there are no right or wrong choices.
-We rather want to know what preferences the Dutch population regarding different corona exit scenarios.
+We rather want to know more about the preferences of the Dutch population regarding different corona exit scenarios.
 The results of the research are processed anonymously and shared with the RIVM and the government.
 The results can contribute to the government's choice of an appropriate strategy to lift the corona measures in short- and long-term.

 Would you like to contribute?